Pop goes the…pimple. If you find yourself heaving heavily at the thought of it, you’re probably like the rest of us skin-troubled folk.

 Depending on the way Camellia sinensis (the ‘normal’ tea) leaves are harvested and the extent to which they are processed, different colors of tea are obtained—black, green, and white.
-But note, the more processed the leaves, the lesser is its catechin (polyphenols that fight free radicals) content.
-Black being the most processed and white being the least.
+But note, the more processed the leaves, the lesser are their catechin (polyphenols that fight free radicals) content.
+Black is the most processed and white the least.

 Don’t get overwhelmed.
 That was just some background info.

 Collagen and elastin breakdown: Matrix metalloproteinases (MMPs) are enzymes that break down elastin and collagen, the glue that holds the skin firmly together.
 Some MMP activity is required and is normal.
 But excess activity is one of the factors that contribute to visible aging (wrinkles and sagging skin).
 So, inhibiting MMP activity can make a huge difference.

 Free radicals: Free radicals damage cells and causes skin pores to get blocked with dead cell debris and other toxins.
 Flavonoids are plant compounds that have been proved to be strong antioxidants.
 Some types of tea have been found to be rich in flavonoids and can, thus, be used as a convenient solution to this ‘radical’ problem.
 Popular dietary flavonoids include catechin, quercetin, and epigallocatechin-3-gallate (EGCG).1(Try and hold on to that.)